-By means of PNDs that have NFC technology, Android 4.2 operating system or superior, the employee can be identified through his or her corporate card with NFC technology.
+By means of PNDs that have NFC technology, Android operating systems (4.2 or higher) can identify employees through their corporate cards with NFC technology.

-After identifying the driver, the Axional Mobility platform offers functions to perform the necessary validations of the driver according to vehicle assignment, driver skills, availability of points and other criteria that can be defined.
+After identifying the driver, the Axional Mobile platform offers functions to run necessary validations on the driver, according to vehicle assignment, driver skills, availability of points, and other definable criteria.

-By receiving the panic button warning recorded on the AVL platform when querying via Web Service, the corresponding warning/alert actions will be performed.
-These actions can be automatically and remotely performed on vehicle peripherals by dispatch via WebService of the control codes to the platform that will manage the device.
+Upon receiving the panic button alert on the AVL platform when querying via web service, the corresponding alert actions will be performed.
+These actions can be automatically and remotely performed on vehicle peripherals by using web service to send control codes to the platform that will manage the device.

-Exceptionally, if the AVL has an API with a direct connection on the device, the commands/actions could be sent directly on the device itself, without having to go through the AVL platform.
-This option minimises response times.
+In the situation that the AVL has an API with direct connection to the device, commands/actions could be sent directly on the device itself, without having to go through the AVL platform.
+This option minimizes response times.

 Axional SGP includes a large set of MDM functions that support comprehensive device monitoring, including:

-- Monitoring of the battery, including prediction of remaining life according to use.
+- Battery monitoring, including prediction of remaining life according to usage.

 - Login history.